guide-inc-org/guide-flutter_fire/docs/cloud-messaging/receive.md

 - On Android, if the user force-quits the app from device settings, it must be manually reopened for messages to start working.
 - On web, you must have requested a token (using `getToken()`) with your web push certificate.

-## Request permission to receive messages (Apple and Web)
+## Request permission to receive messages {:#permissions}

-On iOS, macOS and web, before FCM payloads can be received on your device, you must first ask the user's permission.
+On iOS, macOS, web and Android 13 (or newer), before FCM payloads can be received on your device, you must first ask the user's permission.

 The `firebase_messaging` package provides a simple API for requesting permission via the [`requestPermission`](https://pub.dev/documentation/firebase_messaging/latest/firebase_messaging/FirebaseMessaging/requestPermission.html) method.
 This API accepts a number of named arguments which define the type of permissions you'd like to request, such as whether